Tacticode/slate-api/source/index.html.md

- y        | number | Y coordinate of the entity team     | number | Team of the entity race     | string | Race of the entity life     | number | Current life of the entity maxLife  | number | Maximum life of the entity mp       | number | Current movement points of the entity maxMp    | number | Maximum movement points of the entity skills   | array of string | Array containing the skills this entity can use
+ y        | number | Y coordinate of the entity team     | number | Team of the entity race     | string | Race of the entity health   | number | Current life of the entity maxHealth   | number | Maximum life of the entity movement    | number | Current movement points of the entity maxMovement | number | Maximum movement points of the entity skills   | array of string | Array containing the skills this entity can use